Antimicrobial Resistance Diagnostic Challenge

 Winners selected: July 31, 2020

-The letter of intent must be submitted by December 23, 2016 at 11:59 p.m.
-ET, for all “Solvers” planning to submit for the Step 1 (Theoretical) stage of the competition.
+The letter of intent must be submitted by August 3, 2018, at 11:59 p.m.
+ET, for all "Solvers" planning to submit for the Step 2 (Delivery of Prototype and Analytical Data) stage of the competition.

-Submissions for Step 1 of the Challenge competition received after the deadline of January 9, 2017, at 11:59 p.m.
+Submissions for Step 2 of the Challenge competition can be submitted to http://www.cccinnovationcenter.com/challenges/antimicrobial-resistance-diagnostic-challenge/ beginning June 1, 2018.
+Submissions received after the deadline of September 4, 2018, at 11:59 p.m.
 ET will be disqualified and not evaluated by the Technical Evaluation Panel or Judging Panel.

 The NIH will perform an initial review of all submissions to ensure they are complete and within the scope of the Challenge competition.
 Submissions that are incomplete will be administratively disqualified and will not be evaluated by the Technical Evaluation Panel or the Judging Panel.

-The NIH and the ASPR/BARDA may determine that based on the number of submissions received for Step 1 that less competitive submissions will not be discussed by the Technical Evaluation Panel during the Panel’s meeting.
+The NIH and Assistant Secretary for Preparedness and Response/Biomedical Advanced Research and Development Authority may determine that based on the number of submissions received for Step 2 that less competitive submissions will not be discussed by the Technical Evaluation Panel during the Panel’s meeting.

 Members of the Technical Evaluation Panel are not eligible to participate in or contribute to any proposal for Step 2 and Step 3 of the Challenge competition.